Priyansh-jsk/-LegalDocument_process/README.md

 -  Field extraction or classification of denial types (IME, Peer Review, Technical Denial, etc.).
 Using openAI model.

+-  Take two forms AR1 (Arbitration Request Form New York) and NF3 (No Fault Form NY).

+- Compare billed amounts from AR1 with CPT codes and amounts in NF3.
+Flag any mismatch or missing bills.

+- Use line-item service match (NF3) against AR1.
+Flag differences in total or date-of-service entries.

 -  Web application using Streamlit interface.

 ![legalDoc1](https://github.com/user-attachments/assets/be35285d-2f38-4d0c-89d9-c63d1002219e)